thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/protx.md

 - n: "`operatorPubKey`"
   t: "string (hex)"
   p: "Required<br>(exactly 1)"
   d: " The operator public key.
 The private key does not have to be known.
 It has to match the private key which is later used when operating the masternode.
-If set to an empty string, the last on-chain operator key of the masternode will be used."
+If set to an empty string, the currently active operator BLS public key is reused."
 {% enditemplate %}

 *Parameter #3---voting address*